 Posted 01/28/2025

-Visitor Services Associate – Part-time
+Visitor Services Associate – Part-Time

 As a customer support team member, you will have the opportunity to welcome and educate children and their caregivers through exploratory opportunities.
 You will admit our guests and guide diverse learners through exhibit exploration and engaging experiences.
 As a friendly and supportive Customer Service representative, you provide the first contact with our guests both in person and by phone.
 As a dynamic and energetic facilitator, you will make each child and family experience one that is informative, rewarding, and fun.